Newsworthy Neighbor: Women veterans can find support, resources in new group

 LAVA is not exclusive for women, but an open group for any veteran who needs help finding resources.
 If you would like to join LAVA, you can reach the group on its Facebook page.
 Alternatively, if you're a veteran and want to participate, reach out to Don Richie, Executive Director of Rogue Valley Veterans & Community Outreach at (541)779-8564.

-LAVA was nominated for community character by a viewer who emailed the News 10 newsroom about the group.
+LAVA was nominated for Newsworthy Neighbor by a viewer who emailed the News 10 newsroom about the group.